cambridgeltl/retrofitted-bio-embeddings/README.md

 # Retrofitted bio-embeddings

-<PAPER NAME>.
+##Enhancing biomedical word embeddings by retrofitting to verb clusters

 Contact: Billy Chiu (billy1985322@gmail.com)

-This repository contains the code and data for the retrofitting method presented in <PAPER NAME>.
+This repository contains the code and data for the paper *Enhancing biomedical word embeddings by retrofitting to verb clusters*.
 The word vectors which achieve the state of the art results can be downloaded <VECTOR LINK>.

 ### Configuring the Tool
 The tool reads all the experiment config parameters from the run_retrofit.sh file in the root directory.